davistdaniel/chemical-functional-group-detector/README.md

 * You can see few errors in detections and sometimes the model does not detect all similar groups in the structure, however, this could be solved by a bigger dataset.
 * The training was done only for 3.5 hours, using 40000 steps with a batch size of 4.

-## Outlook

-* My plans moving ahead, is to definitely increase the training dataset both in size and heterogeneity.
-The current model is solely trained on PubChem images.
-* My plan is to inlclude random images of functional groups from google searches.
-* I also plan to increase the number of classes signficantly, once I am more experienced with the whole process.
-* Multiple trials with different pre-trained models.

 ## Contributing
 Suugestions and comments are very welcome!
 Let me know if you have any suggestions or other comments.I would be glad to discuss them and make required changes.
-You can drop me an email at : forall2087@gmail.com

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)